Emerging Leaders Prepare to Build Our Future

 Nathan Mehmed grew up and attended high school in the Southeast Michigan town of Hartland.
 He is a 2012 alumnus of Grand Valley State University where he studied Geography and Urban Planning and minored in Environmental Studies.
-He is a member of the International Geographic Honor Society, Gamma Theta Upsilon, and a founding member of the soon to be chartering Kappa Sigma Colony at GVSU.
-Nathan has held several leadership positions with clubs on campus as an undergraduate student including the positions of Treasurer and Vice President of the Association of Student Geographers + Planners and an Officer of the Wesley Fellowship.
-Nathan started the group GVSU Students for Sidewalks during his junior year to advocate for the addition of sidewalks along 48th Avenue and Pierce Street next to the Allendale campus.
+He is a member of the International Geographic Honor Society, Gamma Theta Upsilon, and a founding member of the Kappa Sigma – Sigma Kappa Chapter at GVSU.
+Nathan has held several leadership positions with clubs on campus as an undergraduate and graduate student including the positions of Treasurer and Vice President of the Association of Student Geographers & Planners, and Vice President of the ICMA Graduate Student Chapter at GVSU.
+Nathan is dedicated to public service.
+With that in mind, he started the group GVSU Students for Sidewalks during his junior year to advocate for the addition of sidewalks along 48th Avenue and Pierce Street next to the Allendale campus.
 During Nathan’s senior year he participated in the Michigan Association of Planning – Student Conference, acting as a student liaison to the steering committee representing GVSU’s Geography and Planning Department.
-He is currently pursuing a Master of Public Administration at Grand Valley with a concentration in Public Management.
-His future career goals include obtaining a position as a planning professional, GIS analyst, or public manager with the ultimate goal of becoming a city manager.
+To further his passion and interest in public service, Nathan is currently pursuing a Master of Public Administration at Grand Valley with a concentration in Public Management.
+Nathan is also currently employed as a planner and GIS technician at the West Michigan Regional Planning Commission.
+His future career goals include maintaining a position as a planning professional, GIS professional, public manager, or government analyst with the ultimate goal of becoming a city manager.
 As a participant in several internships, Nathan is a strong supporter of experiential learning, and is excited to attend and learn from the many events the Academy has to offer.
 Nathan joined the Leadership Academy in 2012.

 - O -